Interactive & Visual

 Discomfort Filters

 Discomfort Filters is a 3-part artefact.
 This project came to me from a curiosity in the "what if…” world.
 What if social media filters were a part of our physical reality?
 I explored the vast world of speculative design, with the aid of trying to understand absurdism.
 This project aims to spark discussions with the audience about their own connection to social media photo filters.
 The artefact invites you to pick up a physical filter and take a photo!
 However, these filters are not like the cuddly soft filters you are used to on social media.
 They can be uncomfortable or discomforting to use.
-The purpose for this project is to explore the world of speculative design, building an understanding of the importance that speculative design can have on society but also to design.
-This project invited the participants to interact with the artefact, hopefully pushing participants into exploring the discussion of social media filters on society.

 Dog Face Filter